deokwons9004dev/Img2Text/README.md

 By David Song (deokwons9004dev@gmail.com)

 ## Installation
-If you don't want to download the entire repo, you can use:
+If you don't want to download the entire repo, download package.json, img2text.js and use:

 ```sh
 $ npm install